SAP/dns-masquerading-operator/README.md

 - `external-dns.alpha.kubernetes.io/hostname`
 - `dns.gardener.cloud/dnsnames`

-Furthermore, for services, the annotation `dns.cs.sap.com/masquerade-to` is optional; if missing it will be defaulted with the in-cluster address of the service.
+If `dns.cs.sap.com/masquerade-from` is set, then the annotation `dns.cs.sap.com/masquerade-to` is optional; if missing it will be defaulted with the in-cluster address of the service.

 ## Requirements and Setup